pantsel/konnect-portal-ops-cli/README.md

 #### `delete`

-Delete the API Product and its associations from Konnect.
+Delete the API Product and its associations.

 ```shell
 kptl delete product_name_or_id --config .config.yaml